Equality, Diversity & Inclusion in the workplace - Main Region

 Hiring managers should undertake unconscious bias training so they are aware of any prejudice or favouritism.
 Some organisations also create blind CVs that remove a candidate’s name or any reference to their gender, age or background.

 It’s also advisable to create a diverse recruitment panel to screen and interview candidates.
 An aggregated scoring system and honest conversations between these assessors are important to share perspectives, challenge one another on their decision making and mitigate bias.
+Find out how to improve diversity in your attraction and recruitment process.

 One-size does not fit all